Why the Appalachian Landscapes Protection Fund?

 Grants must be used to acquire land or permanent conservation easements.
 In exceptional cases, grants may be applied to cover transactional costs, including cost of appraisals, surveys, title, and environmental assessments.
 The Fund may also provide short-term low-interest loans for projects that require bridge financing.
 Grant funds cannot be used for stewardship endowments, staff time, land management or restoration, or building construction or maintenance.

-OSI is seeking to secure $16.58 million in capital to deploy over four years through the Fund.
-At this juncture, of funds raised or conditionally committed, OSI has allocated $6.6 million to the Cradle of Southern Appalachia; $2.6 million to the Kittatinny; $3 million in grant capital and $1 million in zero interest loan capital to Western/Central Pennsylvania; and $2 million to the Northern Appalachians Focus Area.
+At this juncture, of funds raised or conditionally committed, OSI has allocated $6.6 million to the Cradle of Southern Appalachia; $2.6 million to the Kittatinny; $3 million in grant capital and $1 million in zero interest loan capital to Western/Central Pennsylvania; and $2.3 million to the Northern Appalachians Focus Area.
 We will allocate additional funds based on monies raised and project demand.

 The Fund does not have a minimum or maximum grant size, but awards are typically between $50,000 and $400,000.